Incident Investigation Checklists

 Common Mistakes to Avoid

-• Not documenting everything: Failure to document all information gathered, decisions made, and actions taken can make it difficult to identify underlying issues and trends.
-Additionally, if you do not review your checklist after the incident investigation, it can be difficult to identify areas for improvement and update your records as needed.
+• Incomplete Documentation: Failure to document all information gathered, decisions made, and actions taken can make it difficult to identify underlying issues and trends.

 • Not using a template: To save time and work more efficiently, consider using or creating a template for your incident investigation checklist.
 With a template, you can conduct incident investigations quicker, as everything will be ready from the start.